DbDibyendu/Basics/Kwoc Report.md

 - **Github Repostiory** :
 shruti170901/Leetcode

+### About Leet-Code :
+This project aims to provide the solutuions for different types of problems that are on leetcode website.
+[Link](https://github.com/shruti170901/Leetcode)

 ### Merged Pull Request :
 - First PR : Solved Problem related to DP (Climbing Stairs).
 - Second PR : Solved Problem related to DFS.